tar_visnetwork: visNetwork dependency graph.

 outdated

 Logical, whether to show colors to distinguish outdated targets from up-to-date targets.
 (Global functions and objects still show these colors.)
-Looking for outdated targets takes a lot of time for large pipelines with lots of branches, and setting outdated to FALSE is a nice way to speed up the graph if you only want to see dependency relationships and build progress.
+Looking for outdated targets takes a lot of time for large pipelines with lots of branches, and setting outdated to FALSE is a nice way to speed up the graph if you only want to see dependency relationships and pipeline progress.

 label